Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 COPYNUM.EXE:

-Copies the second record (FileData which holds the next number values) from the transaction file KSTRN001.MRG to the customer data file KSCST.DAT.
+Copies the second record (FileData which holds the next number values) from the transaction file EXTRACT.MRG to the customer data file KSCST.DAT.

 Supports the standard Keystroke command line switches.